solid/webid-profile/notes/pre-final-draft.md

 A Solid inbox is a Solid-specific messaging system that is similar to but not the same as an email inbox.

-An app wanting to read or write mail in a WebID owner's Solid inbox SHOULD look in the profile for a single triple with the WebID as subject, `ldp:inbox` as predicate, and a container intended to hold messages as object.
+An app wanting to read or write notifications WebID owner's Solid inbox SHOULD look in the profile for a single triple with the WebID as subject, `ldp:inbox` as predicate, and a container intended to hold messages as object.
 For example:

 ```
-<?WebID> ldp:inbox <?InboxContainer>.
+<?WebID> ldp:inbox <?Container>.
 ```

 If no inbox is found a Pod Management App MAY create an inbox by creating a container.
 In that case, the app SHOULD also create access controls for the container that give read and write permissions to the WebID owner and append but not read or write permissions to everyone else.
 The app should also place a triple in the `WebID Profile Document` or in an Extended Profile Document with the WebID as subject, `ldp:inbox` as predicate and the newly created container as object.

 ## Other predicates

+XXX: Revisit:

 A user, a server or an app with appropriate permissions can add triples to profiles using any predicates.
 This specification covers only those predicates related to resource infrastructure that are in common use at the time of this writing and which we recommend as a standard.
-Some of the other predicates you might encouter include [`acl:trustedApp`](TBD) and [cert:key](TBD).
+Some of the other predicates you might encounter include [`acl:trustedApp`](TBD) and [cert:key](TBD).
 The Interoperability panel is also working on proposals which will add additional infrastructure related predicates to Solid profiles.

 Note : The background for the decision not to include trustedApp in this spec is [here](https://github.com/solid/webid-profile/blob/main/meetings/2022-05-24.md) and the section Jeff wrote on trustedApp but removed is [here](https://github.com/solid/webid-profile/blob/main/notes/trustedApp-jeff-notes.md).